Author Index

 Ronald G. Walters

-Ronald G. Walters is professor of history at the John Hopkins University.
+Ronald G. Walters is a professor of history at the Johns Hopkins University.
 His most recent book is American Reformers, 1815–1860 (1978).

 Ann Waltner

-Ann Waltner is assistant professor of history at the University of Minnesota.
+Ann Waltner is an assistant professor of history at the University of Minnesota.

 Matthew J. Walton

-Matthew J. Walton is Aung San Suu Kyi Senior Research Fellow in Modern Burmese Studies at St. Antony's College, University of Oxford.
+Matthew J. Walton is the Aung San Suu Kyi Senior Research Fellow in Modern Burmese Studies at St. Antony's College at the University of Oxford.
 His research focuses on religion and politics in Southeast Asia, with a special emphasis on Buddhism and politics in Myanmar.

 Paul Walton

-Paul Walton, lecturer in sociology at the University of Bradford, England, is senior author of a book in preparation, Images of Man in Social Theory.
+Paul Walton, a lecturer in sociology at the University of Bradford in England, is the senior author of a book in preparation, Images of Man in Social Theory.

 Michael Walzer